rolling-scopes-school/tasks/react/modules/module01/README.md

 5. Review the code.
 Pay attention at the following "code smells":
 - props drilling;
 - large, complex components aka "god" components;
-- direct DOM manipulation - using `document` methods except for the argument of `createRoot`;
+- direct DOM manipulation - methods like `appendChild`, `setAttribute`, `innerHTML`, and other - anything that makes React to lose track of the DOM changes.
+Argument of `createRoot` is an exception;
 - etc.

 When reviewing the code try pay attention at the following principles: